Offline Media Compression on Windows

 - Are Online File Compressors Safe on WindowsWhat happens when you upload files to online compressors, and what to use on Windows instead with Photos, Clipchamp, and GetCompress.

-- Online File Compressors Privacy Risks on WindowsWhy free compressor websites show ads and log uploads, and what to use on Windows instead.
+- Online File Compressors Privacy Risks on WindowsWhy free compressor websites show ads and log uploads, and what to use on Windows instead of browser upload tools.